Workplace Violence Cases

 Listed below is an example of a past case that we were fortunate to be involved with as well as information regarding how it was resolved.

 Myers v.
 Hessler

 Franklin County | $3.2 Million Settlement

 Litigation was successfully pursued against several mental health professionals and agencies, as well as the former employer of Hessler and several of his victims.
-Theories of liability included a failure to identify the risk of, and prevent, workplace-related violence, negligent assessment of the propensity for violence in mental health patients, and inadequate supervision and monitoring in outpatient mental health treatment programs.
+Theories of liability included a failure to identify the risk and prevention of workplace-related violence, negligent assessment of the propensity for violence in mental health patients and inadequate supervision and monitoring in outpatient mental health treatment programs.
 To date, settlements totaling $3.2 million have been paid on behalf of the victims of the shootings.